Home » Mass Layoffs and the WARN Act in New York

 Like the federal act, the New York WARN Act protects workers.
 It includes stronger provisions than the federal act.

-For example, the WARN Act in New York State requires employers to provide 90 days’ notice to their employees before closures or mass layoffs.
+For example, the WARN Act in New York State requires employers to provide 90 days’ notice before closures or mass layoffs.

 New York WARN violations require employers to pay 60 days of back pay and benefits.